mbenzekri/formulizer/docs/examples/general/whatis.md

-## What is Formulizer
+## What is FzForm

-Formulizer is a W3C-compliant web component that dynamically renders UI forms.
-Formz produced by Formulizer are described by an extended JSON Schema format.
+FzForm is a W3C-compliant web component that dynamically renders UI forms.
+Formz produced by FzForm are described by an extended JSON Schema format.

->- Formulizer is provided as a [W3C web component](https://www.webcomponents.org/introduction)
+>- FzForm is provided as a [W3C web component](https://www.webcomponents.org/introduction)
 >- The component (tag: `<fz-form>`) expect a form description (in `schema` property) and initial data (in `data` property)
 >- The form description is provided in [JSON Schema ](https://json-schema.org/) format.
->- Formulizer extends JSON Schema with specific keywords (UI and Form specific keywords).
+>- FzForm extends JSON Schema with specific keywords (UI and Form specific keywords).
 >- The generated form UI is designed with bootstrap 5 (see bootstrap integration).
 >- The data is provided and retrieved in JSON (JSON serializable JS objects).
 >- The bundle is provided as a unique javascript file to be loaded in your page (provide in CDN).
->- Formulizer is developped using typescript and lit3.
+>- FzForm is developped using typescript and lit3.

 ## How to read this documentation

-This README page is the root of the formulizer documentation.
+This README page is the root of the FzForm documentation.
 Here is some important pages.
 - `<fz-form>` web component API documentation (go there link)
 - JSON Schema keywords and how that impact the form rendering (go there link)